smartondev/httpcache/doc/cache-header-builder.md

 ### Caching in CDN

-Caching in CDN for 60 seconds, shared max age 30 seconds.
+Caching in CDN for 60 seconds, and in browser for 30 seconds.

 ```php
 $headers = (new CacheHeaderBuilder())